Doug Evans (American football)

-Douglas Edwards Evans (born May 13, 1970) is a former American football cornerback in the National Football League.
-He was drafted by the Green Bay Packers in the 6th round (141st overall) of the 1993 NFL Draft out of Louisiana Tech.
+Douglas Edwards Evans (born May 13, 1970) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He played college football for the Louisiana Tech Bulldogs and was selected by the Green Bay Packers in the sixth round of the 1993 NFL draft with the 141st overall pick.
 He won Super Bowl XXXI with the 1996 Green Bay Packers against the New England Patriots.
 Evans also played for the Carolina Panthers, the Seattle Seahawks, and the Detroit Lions.
 In 2001, he set a Panthers franchise record with 8 interceptions.